Volunteer with Us

 Doctors Medical Center is always looking to add new members to the volunteer family to assist patients, visitors, nurses and staff.
 All Service League members receive a training orientation in the areas of service.
 Please call (209) 576-3687 for additional information.

 Volunteers must be 25 years of age or older, and able to commit to one year of volunteering.
 Volunteers must be fully vaccinated against COVID-19.
 Tuberculosis (TB) testing will be provided by the hospital.
+Masks must be worn at all times while in the hospital.
+A background check and a hospital orientation are required for all volunteers.
 Please note: Popular service options may not have immediate needs and volunteers will be assigned in areas that need assistance.

 Become a Junior Volunteer